devjorgecastro/blood-pressure/README.md

 <br />

 ## Project Architecture
 Following the guidelines proposed by the Android team to date, I have decided to carry out the test applying an architecture that allows us to have a separation to the point of having high cohesion and low coupling.
 Below you can see a general representation of how the application layers and the main components of the communication between them are separated.
+Note⚠️: For this test a remote repository was not used.
 <img src="https://github.com/devjorgecastro/yape-android-test/blob/develop/repo-assets/clean-architecture.png" width="900" />

 #### Some Patterns